Professor Toby MaherMBBS MSc PhD

 - Langerhan’s cell histiocytosis

-He also manages pulmonary fibrosis and lung disease associated with systemic conditions such as Rheumatoid arthritis, Scleroderma and Wegener’s granulomatosis.
+His further areas of expertise include: He also manages pulmonary fibrosis and lung disease associated with systemic conditions such as rheumatoid arthritis, Scleroderma and Wegener’s granulomatosis.

 Professor Maher’s research interests include:

 - basic and translational research into idiopathic pulmonary fibrosis